 His full-length plays include THE SHABBOS GOY (reading, EST), AFTER DAD (workshop, West of 10th in conjunction with the Dramatists Guild Fund), MENORAH (finalist, SPACE on Ryder Farm Creative Residency; semifinalist, O'Neill Center's National Playwrights Conference; top-10 finalist, Jewish Playwriting Contest; reading, West of 10th), YOUTH GROUP (reading, Wordsmyth Theater Company, Houston, TX; reading, EST), THE SMELLY GIRL (reading, Cincinnati Playhouse in the Park; winner, Chameleon Theatre Circle New Play Contest; finalist, NYU Steinhardt’s New Plays for Young Audiences), I FOUGHT NEW JERSEY (NYU’s John Golden Playwriting Prize), and HERSCHEL IN HISTORY (semifinalist, O’Neill Center’s National Playwrights Conference; honorable mention, Kennedy Center’s Rosa Parks Playwriting Award).

 His many short plays include MOLLY FINN R.I.P.
-WE LOVE YOU (finalist, Samuel French Short Play Festival) and have been presented by the Big Funk Company (Paris, France), the Boston Center for the Arts, Caps Lock Theatre, EST, the Flea Theater, the Kennedy Center American College Theater Festival, New Jersey Repertory Company, NYU, T. Schreiber Theatre, the Tank, and elsewhere.
+WE LOVE YOU (finalist, Samuel French Short Play Festival) and have been presented by the Big Funk Company (Paris, France), the Boston Center for the Arts, Caps Lock Theatre, Columbia University's Center for Palestine Studies, EST, the Flea Theater, the Kennedy Center American College Theater Festival, New Jersey Repertory Company, NYU, T. Schreiber Theatre, the Tank, and elsewhere.